 People Hustling While You Eat at Restaurants

 But what I hate is the people that come and harass you in the middle of eating a meal.
-Again, that lack of common courtesy thing.
+Again, that lack of common courtesy.

-Medellin has a climate perfect for patios and outdoor dining or cafes, but these guys make sitting outside a total chore… Honestly, Andrea and I often prefer to sit inside simply to avoid getting hassled.
+Medellin has a climate perfect for patios and outdoor dining or cafes, but these guys make sitting outside a total chore… Honestly, Andrea and I often prefer to sit inside simply to avoid getting hassled by street peddlers.

 But I’ve saved the thing that I hate most for last…